 Thanks for reading and have an amazing time trekking in Sapa!

-These are some of the things we brought with us to Hoi An.
-For a list of all our gear, check out our “What’s in Our Backpack?” post.
+These are some of the things I brought with me to Sapa.
+Have a look inside our backpack to see what other gear we use.
 (NOTE: The following links are Amazon affiliate links.)